lafabi/Spheniscus/README.md

 # Spheniscus
-This repository include all scripr used in Spheniscus analyses
+This repository include all script used in Spheniscus analyses